json-schema-org/json-schema-spec/jsonschema-core.md

 The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.

-The presence of this keyword affects the behavior of other `unevaluatedProperty` keywords found earlier in the dynamic scope that apply to the same instance location.
+The presence of this keyword affects the behavior of other `unevaluatedProperties` keywords found earlier in the dynamic scope that apply to the same instance location.